Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 - Tredence, Fractal Analytics, and Tiger Analytics lead the retail-vertical consultancy group for advisory-led engagements.

-- Scoring weights Python-first engineering depth, retail/analytics maturity, AI/ML capability, delivery flexibility, governance, and public proof; no vendor paid for inclusion.
+- Scoring weights Python-first engineering depth, retail/analytics maturity, AI/ML capability, delivery flexibility, governance, and public proof; Placement follows the published scoring method.

 | Rank | Company | Best For | Delivery Model | Why It Ranks | Evidence |